#525 - Family Dog

 .
 Which is exactly what it is.
 Somehow.

 In any case, the fact that I had never heard of the film shouldn't be shocking because it appears to be the last film Filmation ever did.
 Which can only mean the thing was a massive bomb which sunk the company.
-Which isn't surprisingly considered Disney was going full beast-mode at the time, with films like The Little Mermaid
+Not surprising, considered Disney was going full beast-mode at the time, with films like The Little Mermaid

 The game on the other hand is surprisingly playable.
 I feel like that is a running theme with volume five of this project.
 Games that have no business being moderately enjoyable, yet pulling it off anyway.
 And this is the perfect title to capture that phenomenon, because nothing about this game should work.
 The graphics look like an NES game, the sound and music are horrible, the controls very simplistic, the gameplay very two dimensional, and the level design is pretty uninspired.

-And yet, despite all that I seem to enjoy playing it.
+And yet, despite all that some part of me seems to enjoy playing it.
 Maybe it's because it is such a leisurely experience.
 The game is ridiculously generous with lives, and "ammo" for your weapons (you throw apples).
 And none of the enemies are particularly vicious.
 Which means you can romp through the levels at your own pace, overcoming all obstacles through persistence.
 I guess some part of me needed that after playing so many platformers where every single thing made it feel like I was fighting the game, or just trying to survive.
 And Snow White is just a nice way to let down from all of that.

 Oh, one last thing I almost forgot to mention.
 The game offers a choice of two different playable characters (Snow White and some guy), but they play exactly the same.
 Even their endings may have been identical, I can't recall for sure.
 Either way, I'm not sure why they bothered.